IS561/EmploymentClassification/Final-Revised-Version---Entity-Classes-and-Relationships.md

-**Entity Classes**
+# Entity Classes

-**1. Employment Position**
+**1. Employment Type**

 Class description:
-* A relationship between two parties.
-Usually based on a contract where work is paid for, where one party is the employer and the other is the employee.
-* Employment position refers to the type of employment.
-* In this case, we have 7 different employment types.
+* A classification of employment one falls under, based on HR policy, like a regular, temporary, intern, etc.

 Attribute
+* Employment Type ID
+* Employment Type Name

+**2. Employment Position**

+Class description:
+* This relates to the position the employee holds like for eg. Manager, Professor, Accountant etc.

+Attribute
 * Employment Position ID
 * Employment Position Name

-**2. Appointment**
+**3. Appointment**

 Class description: